wentropy/DynAE/README.md

 2) Open your Google Drive.
 3) Make a folder entitled Colab inside your Drive.
 4) Put the cloned code inside this folder.
-5) Check that the code path inside your Drive is "/My Drive/Colab/DynAE" to avoid making any change inside the notebook.
+5) Check that the code path inside your Drive is "/My Drive/Colab/DynAE" to avoid making changes to your notebook.
 6) Run the nootebook "dynAE.ipynb" using Google Colaboratory.